 A teapot vase is rather low but has an uncommon width for a vase.
 To get the dimensions of your flower arrangement right you have to make sure your flowers do not stick out too high above your teapot, but also that they have enough volume to counterbalance the ‘weight’ of your teapot.

 This means that you have to choose flowers that look good with no stems or only very short stems.
 Typically you want the flowers to form a compact, round design.
 Think of a posie of peonies, roses or ranunkels.
 Flowers that all look good when you kind of squeeze them together.

 You will cut the stems so that the blooms of the flowers sit just above the neck of the container.
 With a teapot, the opening is not as wide as a typical vase, so you will not need a lot of flowers to get a nice full look.

-To help balance your flowers with the shape of your kettle or teapot it helps to add some flowers that bring airyness to the bouquet and that add volume without making it heavy.
-Those kind of flowers are called filler flowers (for a very obvious reason….)
+To help balance your flowers with the shape of your kettle or teapot it helps to add some flowers that bring airiness to the bouquet and that add volume without making it heavy.
+That kind of flower is called filler flowers (for a very obvious reason….)

 How to arrange flowers

 Now we can go on with the fun part.
 Arranging flowers in a teapot vase is basically the same as always.

 Start by cleaning your container with fresh water and a drop of chlorine (if necessary).
 This way there are no germs lurking in there and your flowers will last longer.

 Next, fill the vase with clear water and an adequate amount of flower food (check for the ratio of water to food on the packaging).